Connecticut Water Quality at a Glance

 Report Water Quality Concerns

-Contact your local water utility immediately for taste, odor, or color concerns.
+Contact your local water utility immediately for taste, odour, or colour concerns.
 Report suspected contamination to the Connecticut Department of Public Health at (860) 509-7333 for investigation and follow-up.
+You can also check our live boil water advisory tracker to see if any active notices are in effect in your area.

 Practice Water Conservation

 Support Connecticut’s water sustainability by implementing conservation measures like efficient irrigation, rainwater harvesting, and low-flow fixtures.
-Reducing demand helps utilities maintain system reliability and affordability while protecting watersheds.
+Reducing demand helps utilities maintain system reliability and affordability while protecting the watersheds that supply the state’s drinking water — particularly important as climate variability affects precipitation patterns in the Northeast.

 Connecticut Cities We Cover